themarkappleby/motext/readme.md

 ## Changing the Font Size and Spacing

 The motext font size corresponds with whatever font size you apply to your target element via CSS.
-Motext also accounts for media queires with regards to font-size with a built-in window resize listener.
+Motext also accounts for media queries with regards to font-size with a built-in window resize listener.
 You can also change various font spacing properties via CSS (default values are listed below):

 ```
 .motext-word {